Vizzuality/front-end-code-challenge/mid-senior/README.md

 **Please submit your ideas to us within two weeks (max).** This will give us enough time to review your challenge with the rest of the team before the next interview.
 During this interview, we will take some time to explore your coding challenge submission together and ask any clarifying questions we might have.

-The challenge is designed so that a senior profile can solve it within 24 hours.
+The challenge is designed so that a candidate can **complete it within 8 to 10 hours**.
 If something comes up and you can't deliver within the two-week time-frame, let us know.
 We are flexible.

-Based on previous candidate experiences, we believe **it will take you between 8 and 10 hours to complete the challenge.**

 ## Design